20 Best Digital Menu Templates for Restaurants

 14. Taproom & Draft House Digital Menu Template

-Taprooms and draft houses tend to feature a lot of beers.
-The offerings tend to change seasonally or even weekly.
-With the number of small-batch craft beer producers growing every year—even during the COVID-19 pandemic—draft houses want to show beer lovers that they have the latest brews on tap.
+Taprooms and draft houses tend to feature many beers that may change seasonally or even weekly.
+With the number of small-batch craft beer producers growing every year—even competing with macro-brewers now—draft houses want to show beer lovers that they have the latest brews on tap.
 This template from BeerMenus organizes a lot of information in a small space.
-Each beer listing shows the beer style, the alcohol volume, serving size, and price.
+Each beer listing shows the beer style, alcohol volume, serving size, and price.
 There is also room to include your taproom’s social media handles, and you can direct customers to more information about the individual beers on the BeerMenus app.

 Creating Your Own Restaurant Digital Menu Board